 In this article, we are going to perform SSIS Left Outer Join on two SQL tables using Merge Join Transformation.
 Before we start creating Package, let us see the two source tables that we use for Left Outer Join in SSIS using Merge Join transformation.

-Employees Table inside the [SSIS Tutorial] Database is:
+Employees Table inside the Database is:

-Department Table inside the [SSIS Tutorial] Database is:
+Department Table inside the Database is:

 Double click on the data flow task will take us to Data flow region.

-STEP 3: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 3: Click on the columns tab to check the columns.
+In this tab, we can uncheck the unwanted columns.

 From the source data, DepartID is the Joining key between Employees and Department tables.
-So We are sorting the Employees table by DepartID in ascending order.
+So we are sorting the Employees table by DepartID in ascending order.

-STEP 8: Now drag and drop the Merge Join Transformation into data flow region to perform Left Outer Join on the sorted tables.
+STEP 8: Now drag and drop the Merge Join Transformation into the data flow region to perform Left Outer Join on the sorted tables.

 Here we selected Merge Join Left Input for Employees table.
 Click ok and drag and drop the output arrow of the Sort Transformation 1.
 Here Merge Join Right Input is automatically selected by the intelligence.

-As you can observe from the source data, both Employees and Department tables are joined using DepartID and id columns so select them as Join keys by dragging the arrow.
+As you can observe from the source data, both Employees and Department tables are joined using DepartID and id columns.
+So select them as Join keys by dragging the arrow.

-It means Left Outer Join will produce all the [First Name], [Last Name] column rows from the Employees tables and matching rows of [Department Name] column where DepartID is exactly equal to any of the id column data.
-All the non matching rows of the [Department Name] column will be treated as NULL.
+It means Left Outer Join in SSIS will produce all the [First Name], [Last Name] column rows from the Employees tables, and matching rows of [Department Name] column where DepartID is exactly equal to any of the id column data.
+All the non-matching rows of the [Department Name] column treated as NULL.